distinkt-consulting/distinkt-consulting.github.io/index.md

 # Dominik Kemmer

 I am a philosopher, psychologist, and economist.
-I am interested in understanding and shaping complex systems - and all matters that are related to it.
+I am fascinated by complex systems and in all it needs to understand them and to help them evolge.